tmgthb/Autonomous-Agents/README.md

 [ARGOS: Agentic Time-Series Anomaly Detection with Autonomous Rule Generation via Large Language Models](http://arxiv.org/abs/2501.14170v1)

-- ARGOS: is an agentic system for detecting time-series anomalies in cloud infrastructure by leveraging large language models (LLMs).
+- ARGOS: is an agentic system for detecting time-series anomalies in cloud infrastructure by leveraging LLMs.
 - It uses explainable anomaly rules as intermediate representation, employs LLMs to autonomously generate rules, and includes detection-, repair- and review-agents.
 - This framework improves anomaly detection accuracy and efficiency compared to state-of-the-art methods.